goldmermaid/MLU-MLOps-Lab/README.md

   <img src="imgs/create_stack_with_s3_url.png" alt="drawing" width="500"/>
 </p>

 Once the template is attached, we need to *Specify stack details*.
 In this lab, you can take any stack name and fill in the Stack name (e.g., `TESTXXX` as shown below).
-In addition, we need to specify the *NotebookInstanceSecGroupID* as “*default*”, also choose any *SubNetid* except `172.31.*48*.0/20`.
-Last, replace the *UserAlias* with your own alias (e.g. `rlhu` as shown below).
+In addition, we need to specify the *NotebookInstanceSecGroupID* as “*default*”, and also choose any *SubNetid* except `172.31.*48*.0/20`.
+Last, replace the *UserAlias* with your own alias.
+The alias must be identical with `YOURALIAS`, i.e. the one you used to [create S3 bucket above](#YOURALIAS) (e.g. `rlhu` as shown below).

 <p align="center">
   <img src="imgs/specify_stack_details.png" alt="drawing" width="500"/>